Cell Phone Use While Driving

 If the driver was cited for a texting while driving violation, his or her billing records may be admitted as evidence of the use of a mobile device when the accident occurred.
 Texting includes not just actual texting, but any manual typing on a cell phone, including emails and instant messaging.

 The defendant in your case may claim that you were responsible for the crash.
-Florida follows a pure comparative fault rule, which means that a victim can recover damages as long as his or her own negligence is not the sole cause of his or her injuries.
+Florida follows a modified comparative fault rule, which means that a victim can recover damages as long as his or her own negligence is not the sole cause of his or her injuries.
 If your careless actions contributed to your harm, you can only recover damages in proportion to your degree of fault.

 You can seek damages from any responsible party in your car accident case.
 If you prevail or obtain a favorable settlement, you may be able to get compensation for your medical bills, lost income from missed days at work, property damage, pain and suffering, and more.
-You must file your lawsuit within four years from when the crash occurred, or you risk forfeiting your right to seek damages.West Palm Beach Lawyers Knowledgeable in Auto Accident Claims
+You must file your lawsuit within two years from when the crash occurred, or you risk forfeiting your right to seek damages.West Palm Beach Lawyers Knowledgeable in Auto Accident Claims